Solar Parking Meters

 |Scratcher — Day Permit

-*Vendor permits are valid in service vehicle and non-specially marked spaces.
+*Vendor permits are valid in service vehicles and non-specially marked spaces.

 UC Merced Permit Reciprocity